3 Steps To Make And Complete TO DO List

 This Blog will answer all the questions to your queries.
 But first, let us understand what is a To-Do List.

-A To-Do list is a list of all the important and other tasks which need to be accomplished.
-It is generally written on a piece of paper so that we do not miss anything.
-You can use the various options available in old school methods like diaries, organizers, or new school methods like smartphones, apps like Microsoft To-Do, Toddle do, etc.
+A To-Do list is a list of all the important and other tasks which we need to accomplish.
+We generally write on a piece of paper so that we do not miss anything.
+You can use the various options available in old school methods like diaries, organizers.
+We can also use new school methods like smartphones, apps like Microsoft To-Do, Toddle do, etc.

-The To-Do list has to be made in a way that you complete all your tasks which helps you in achieving your goals in a designated time.
+We create a To-Do list in a way so that we complete all our tasks helping us in order to achieve our goals in a designated time.

-C stands for Crisis & pressing problems related task placed in the first quadrant called Urgent Important tasks which need to be managed as they are deadlines or pressing problemsThese tasks require immediate attention and referred to as Medium Tasks.
-Examples can visit a doctor as you are ill or some mail to be sent as there is some change in the government rule.
+C stands for Crisis & pressing problems that relates to task in the first quadrant called Urgent Important tasks.
+Further, We need to manage them as they are deadlines or pressing problemsThese tasks also require immediate attention and we refer them to as Medium Tasks.
+Examples are visit a doctor as you are ill or we need to send some mail as there is some change in the government rule.

-3. W stands for wasteful activities related to task placed in the last quadrant called as not important not an urgent task which should not be allocated any or very less time.
-They need not be part of your To-Do list.
+W stands for wasteful activities related to task.
+We need to place in the last quadrant.
+These are called as not important and not an urgent task.
+They need no or very less time.
+They also need not be part of your To-Do list.
 You have to stop doing it.
 Examples can be binging on T.V, Netflix, etc.

 Remember “Be proactive, say no when needed, be effective

-1. 1 means 1 Big Task which should be the first thing on your To-Do list and the time assigned should be when you are high on energy.
-In general, the morning time, but can vary from person to person.
-It will not only assure that a big task is completed, but will also make sure that it is done in the best possible way.
+1. 1 means 1 Big Task which should be the first thing on your To-Do list and we need to assign the time when you are high on energy.
+In general, the morning time, but it can vary from person to person.
+It will not only assure that we complete a big task , but will also make sure that we can do it in the best possible way.

 2. 3 means 3 Medium Tasks which should be after 1 high task on your To-Do list and the time assigned should be when you have medium energy.
 In general the afternoon time.